 This, of course, is a very succinct description of a complex form of behavior modification.
-Counterconditioning and desensitization can be applied to many situations, and the specific techniques and tactics will vary from scenario to scenario, and from dog to dog.
+Counterconditioning and desensitization can be applied to many situations, and the specific techniques and tactics will vary from scenario to scenario and from dog to dog.

-At the risk of sounding like a broken record: Don’t attempt to coundercondition or desensitize an aggressive dog without professional assistance.
+At the risk of sounding like a broken record: Don’t attempt to counter condition or desensitize an aggressive dog without professional assistance.
 You’ll need to take a nuanced approach that’s specific to your pup's needs.
 From the pace at which you desensitize your pup to the types of rewards you’ll offer them, you’ll need to get things just right.
 Don’t presume you can do that without guidance.

-If your behavioral consultant determines that desensitization and counterconditioning are indeed the right course of action, they’ll help you develop the right training plan for your dog.
+If your behavioral consultant determines that desensitization and counterconditioning are indeed the right courses of action, they’ll help you develop the right training plan for your dog.
 Eventually, you should be able to take charge of that program on your own — but you’ll need help getting started.

 Manage Your Dog

-Your expectations should be realistic and you should always exercise patience.
+Your expectations should be realistic, and you should always exercise patience.
 Even with the most effective of training programs, it could take months to see real progress.
 Or worse, you might never see the type of progress you’re hoping for.
 Some dogs — for instance, dogs that faced years of abuse or spent a great deal of time at a shelter — might never be able to socialize or shed their anxieties to the degree you’d like.

 This is where managing your pup becomes especially important.
 “Management” refers to any techniques that prevent your dog from hurting anyone or becoming more aggressive.
 Management won’t modify your dog’s behavior like counterconditioning and desensitization — instead, it should be practiced in tandem with any effective behavior modification efforts.